 f.
 Disputes Not Subject the Three-Step Dispute Resolution Procedure.
 A party need not go through the informal negotiation or mediation steps in the following situations:

 g.
 Remedies.
-Remedies available to you under Candian federal laws, and the provincial and local laws of your state, shall remain available to you in any arbitration proceeding.
+Remedies available to you under USA federal laws, and local laws of your state, shall remain available to you in any arbitration proceeding.

 Damages for Wrongful Termination.
-In any case which arises from or relates to the wrongful termination of a Consultant’s Agreement and/or independent business, the parties agree that damages will be extremely difficult to ascertain.
-Therefore, the parties stipulate that if the involuntary termination of a Consultant’s Agreement and/or loss of their independent business is proven and held to be wrongful under any theory of law, Consultant’s sole remedy shall be liquidated damages calculated as follows:
+In any case which arises from or relates to the wrongful termination of an Affiliate’s Agreement, the parties agree that damages will be extremely difficult to ascertain.
+Therefore, the parties stipulate that if the involuntary termination of an Affiliate’s Agreement and/or loss of their business is proven and held to be wrongful under any theory of law, Affiliate’s sole remedy shall be liquidated damages calculated as follows: